 The consolidated financial statements are based on the separate financial statements of Wacker Chemie AG and its consolidated subsidiaries, joint arrangements and structured entities.
-All of these companies have their balance sheet date on December 31.
+The balance sheet date for all of these companies is December 31.

 All key reporting data of these companies was audited by independent auditors prior to inclusion in the consolidated financial statements.